Jonathan Haidt and Robby Soave debate the impact of social media, some initial thoughts

-They write, “The mental health crisis among adolescents that began after 2012 is hitting girls far harder than boys, in multiple countries.
+“The second issue is the aggregation of data across screen time types and gender.
+The mental health crisis among adolescents that began after 2012 is hitting girls far harder than boys, in multiple countries.
 Thus, it is vital that researchers pay special attention to girls, and to the types of media that became more popular after 2012.”

-The fourth issue that they see with the Orben and paper that they raise is a little eyebrow-raising and it seems that it is here that Haidt got this 0.20 correlation from.
+The fourth concern that they raise is a little eyebrow-raising and it seems that it is here that Haidt got this 0.20 correlation from.

-In other words, the paper takes umbrage with Orben and Przybylski because they are missing a measurement of depression.
-For psychologists like Twenge and Haidt as well as Orben and Przybylski, a measure is important because they seemingly track changes in depression over time.
+In other words, the paper takes umbrage with Orben and Przybylski because they are missing measures.
+They are missing measurements of depression.
+For psychologists like Twenge and Haidt as well as Orben and Przybylski, the measures are important because they seemingly track changes in depression over time.